 Additionally, some lenders also charge you this kind of fee when you make any transaction in a foreign currency, even if you are at home, so if you buy things online from abroad and pay in euros or dollars (for example) you may start to incur charges like these from your living room.

-There are cards available that charge 0% for using your card abroad or in other currencies, so these are the ones you want to pack.
+There are cards available that charge 0% for using your card abroad or in other currencies, so these are the ones you'll want to consider packing.

-While it is possible to get hold of a card that will not charge you any extra no matter what country you are in, even these will almost always have fees for making ATM withdrawals abroad (on top of any fees the card already gives you for cash withdrawals – which typically come with a higher rate of interest).
+A standard credit card will almost always charge fees for making ATM withdrawals abroad (on top of any fees the card already gives you for cash withdrawals — which typically come with a higher rate of interest).

-It is up to you to decide whether you are OK with these charges or would prefer to get your cash out with a debit card, or take local currency with you.
+It is up to you to decide whether you are happy to pay these charges or would prefer to get your cash out with a debit card, or take local currency with you.